 Go beyond surfing or across rocky waters across knee paddling.

 Knee Paddling and SUP Surfing

 Some paddlers find SUP surfing easier to catch the wave by knee paddling.
 Then you come up to your feet until you get in front of it.
-The hope is that the improved stability you will paddle hard and concentrate on your stroke at the beginning.
-In turn , this allows you to catch the wave so you can get up and surf.
-Many contend, however, that getting up from your knees simply makes it harder.
+The hope is that you will paddle hard with the improved stability and concentrate on your stroke initially.
+In turn, this allows you to catch the wave so you can get up and surf.
+Many contend, however, that getting up from your knees makes it more challenging.
 Here’s only one way.
 Try it out and see what you think.
 Staying on your knees can be a valuable starting point for beginners to surf.
-And though you just have the sensation of catching a storm.
+And though you have the sensation of catching a storm.

-As you see, knee paddling is more than a step in the paddle boarding process.
-It is a great tool for paddle boarding and a ability that can support you in a variety of circumstances.
+As you see, knee paddling is more than a step in the paddleboarding process.
+It is an excellent tool for paddleboarding and an ability to support you in a variety of circumstances.
 Experiment with knee paddling and have fun there in various conditions.
-Keep in mind that mastering the basics just makes you become a more effective and efficient paddler irrespective of your ability.
+Remember that mastering the basics makes you a more effective and efficient paddler irrespective of your ability.